This work is based on my own research and represents my own beliefs after about 3,000 hours of research.

 My name is David Siegel.
-In 2014, I looked into the CO2 situation to learn about global warming.
+My first book, which I wrote in 1991, was about global warming and how we had to be careful about carbon.
+In 2014, I revisited the science behind the projections.
 Initially, I trusted NASA, NOAA, and the UN — I thought they had good scientists doing important scientific research.
-Then someone told me that “the science of global warming is settled.”
+Then a friend told me that “the science of global warming is settled.”

 I know that if it’s settled, it isn’t science.
 So I spent 2015 looking into the science, the measurements, and the messaging, and I ended up changing my view.
 I wrote about that in a big essay called Climate Curious, which more than 300,000 people have read.
 My goal is to ask people to question their assumptions and question the authority and motivation of people promoting a climate crisis.
 Is it based on science or politics?
 In this essay, I’m going to break it down into the the two arguments I think are most important and then address what I think we should do.

 Framing is critical to understanding a difficult issue.
 The two big issues are data quality and model accuracy.
 In my view, these are the important questions: